-How the reading curriculum supports children's spiritual, moral, cultural, social development.
+How the writing curriculum supports children's spiritual, moral, cultural, social development.

-Spiritual - Through a well-balanced curriculum the reading curriculum provides plenty of opportunity for children to reflect on their thinking and that of others.
-All units of work contain questions and regular moments of evaluation to support and enable the children to develop their own ideas as well as to understand the choices and thinking of others throughout the years as well as their peers.
+Spiritual - Through a well-balanced curriculum the writing curriculum provides plenty of opportunity for children to reflect on their thinking and that of others.
+All units of work contain regular moments of evaluation to support and enable the children to develop their own ideas as well as to understand the choices and thinking of others throughout the years as well as their peers.
 They learn to respect and understand each other's differences and ways of viewing the world.

-Moral - Long term planning enables the children to encounter a range of texts which evoke a range of emotions and raise questions.
-Through discussion and exploration children learn to recognise how reading can express differing viewpoints of right and wrong as well as the inner feelings and thoughts of others.
+Moral - Long term planning enables the children to encounter a range of writing styles and techniques which evoke a range of emotions and raise questions.
+Through discussion and exploration children learn to recognise how writing is used to express differing viewpoints of right and wrong as well as the inner feelings and thoughts of others.

-Cultural - The reading curriculum is designed to enable learners to develop an understanding of their own culture as well as that of others locally, nationally and internationally.
+Cultural - The writing curriculum is designed to enable learners to develop an understanding of their own culture as well as that of others locally, nationally and internationally.
 Children learn to value diversity and cultural development through the exploration of historical and contemporary writers from around the world.
-As they progress through the school they explore meaning and symbolism in reading and learn how to communicate their own understanding of the world around them.
+As they progress through the school they explore meaning and symbolism in writing and learn how to communicate their own understanding of the world around them.

-Social - The teaching of reading offers opportunities to support the social development of each child through the way they are expected to work together in lessons.
+Social - The teaching of writing offers opportunities to support the social development of each child through the way they are expected to work together in lessons.
 Planning frequently allows for children to work together in groups, giving them a chance to discuss their ideas and feelings about their own work and the work of others.
 Through collaborative projects they learn to support and respect others as well as how to co-operate and share their own expertise, thus developing a better understanding of themselves and the wider community.

-How the Reading curriculum supports children's emotional well-being.
+How the Writing curriculum supports children's emotional well-being.

-The reading curriculum strongly supports children's personal development, it enables children to be develop the key skills of critical thinking, communication, resilience, creativity, teamwork, self-understanding and growth mind-set.
+Writing is a key tool for children's own self-reflection and helps children to make sense of any feelings they may have and may struggle to communicate through speaking.
+The writing curriculum supports children's personal development, communication, resilience, creativity, teamwork, self-understanding and growth mind-set.

-Children are given the opportunity to give and justify their opinions about their reading and that of others and to learn that people can have similar and differing points of view.
+Children are given the opportunity to give and justify their opinions about their own writing, and that of others, and to learn that people can have similar and differing points of view.
 Through the exploration of a wide range of different authors, cultures and writing styles they learn to value and respect diversity as well as develop an understanding of their place in the world.